gvwilson/buildtogether.tech/src/thinking/index.md

     a program.)
 Drawing a diagram without labels and then coming back later to label it is excellent retrieval practice.

-One powerful finding in learning research is the [%i "hypercorrection effect" %][%g hypercorrection_effect "hypercorrection effect" %][%/i%] [%b Metcalfe2016 %].
+One powerful finding in learning research is the [%g hypercorrection_effect "hypercorrection effect" %][%i "hypercorrection effect" %] [%b Metcalfe2016 %].
 Most people don't like to be told they're wrong, so it would be reasonable to assume that the more confident someone is in the answer they've given on a test, the harder it is to change their mind if they were actually wrong.
 It turns out that the opposite is true: